 Here I go again with a sourdough discard recipe post.
 I just had to share this one because it was the most fun I've had in maybe 5 months (the amount of time we've been in this covid thing)!
 I never in a million years dreamed that I could actually make my own English muffins.
 I assumed they were super difficult to make but I was so wrong.
 They're actually quite simple to make.

 Look at those nooks and crannies!
 It was so satisfying to make these Homemade Sourdough English Muffins.
 And I promise you, they were not hard to make.
 It was also a great way to use my sourdough discard.
 I got the recipe from the fabulous Heather Currier over at Leavenly.com.
-Find the recipe over on her website.

 Why You Should Make Homemade Sourdough English Muffins